Transformation is among the most overused and least understood expressions in modern business.

 Lean and six-sigma process excellence

-Digital Transformation often requires a leap of faith and imagination, especially in organizations where older processes and legacy system still exist and there is a need to embrace new innovative technology.
+Digital Transformation often requires a leap of faith and imagination, especially in organizations where older processes and legacy systems still exist and there is a need to embrace new innovative technology.

 We all know of countless examples of unsuccessful (digital) transformation projects or those which have failed to realize their planned value.
 Zero-based design enables a fundamental rethink and taking novel approaches to legacy problems.